Do you have one of the smartest dogs around? How can we tell how clever our pups are? And which pups are the cleverest of all?

 Researchers say this type of intelligence comes closest to the type of intelligence human students employ to learn new skills and memorize information in school.

 The canine equivalent would be memorizing commands and learning new tricks.

 It is this type of intelligence that also generates comparisons between human intelligence and canine intelligence.

 Current data places canine smarts at around what a 2 or 2 1/2-year-old human child might exhibit.

 Smartest Dogs Ranked

-In 2006, one canine researcher attempted to definitively answer the question of what is the smartest dog in the world.
+In 2006, one canine researcher attempted to definitively answer the question of what are the smartest dogs in the world.

 Data came from a survey sent to 200-plus professional dog trainers, judges, and handlers.

 This resulted in what is perhaps the first “official” smartest dog breeds list, based solely on a single type of canine intelligence: working/obedience intelligence.